19 Sep Chain of Custody – what is it and how to avoid data security penalties?

 The Chain of Custody also applies to the collection of users’ data and the consent gathered how that data is used.
 With the newly-introduced shared responsibility, this also means other providers and suppliers in the data chain have to be compliant with GDPR.

-Many companies are looking to digital solutions to increase efficiencies, reduce the amount of paper and be more secure.
+Many companies are looking for digital solutions to increase efficiencies, reduce the amount of paper and be more secure.
 The Chain of Custody will provide a clear audit trail for the process of converting an original paper document to a digital record.

 If done correctly, with companies that are fully certified, courts will accept the scanned document, meaning you can destroy the original and reduce the storage space needed.

-What certifications / compliance standards to look for?
+What certifications/compliance standards to look for?

 What’s important is to do your due diligence on the supplier/s you’re considering working with.